RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     You can use the settings in this section to configure features of the editor such as tab size, COBOL margins, some syntax checking rules, and others.

-    From the **Quick Actions** page for the editor properties, you can manage what quick actions are enabled in the editor.
+    From the **Quick Actions** page for the COBOL editor properties, you can manage what quick actions are enabled in the editor.

     From the **Advanced** page you can fine-tune the behavior of some features of the editor, such as background syntax checking and outlining.
 You can also disable features that are not necessary.
 This can be useful if you are working with a large code base.